Extreme Event Aware ($\eta$-) Learning: Results

 \subsection{A Real-World Precipitation Downscaling Challenge}

 Starting from this example, we examine three applications of $\eta$-learning related to a challenging real-world precipitation downscaling problem.
-In statistical downscaling, the challenge of data scarcity arises from the disparity between low-resolution (LR) simulation data, which typically spans significantly longer time periods, and high-resolution (HR) observational data, which is particularly limited in temporal coverage.
+In statistical downscaling, the challenge of data scarcity arises from the disparity between low-resolution (LR) simulation data, which typically span significantly longer time periods, and high-resolution (HR) observational data, which are particularly limited in temporal coverage.
 The simulation data is often generated at a spatial resolution insufficient to capture the finer details (extremes) of climate dynamics.
-Consequently, the statistics of the observable of the coarser simulations typically deviate substantially due to unresolved dynamics \cite{barthel2024non}.
+As a result, the statistics of the observable for the coarser simulations typically deviate substantially due to unresolved dynamics \cite{barthel2024non}.
 Statistical downscaling seeks to address this issue by enhancing the spatial resolution of under-resolved data while ensuring that the observable statistics, particularly in the extreme tail regions, align with the ground truth.

 We begin with the standard statistical downscaling task on the chosen precipitation data.
-We use the ERA5-Land dataset \cite{munoz2021era5} and download in total 25-year hourly total precipitation (the variable \texttt{tp}) data from 1999 to 2023 on the main continent of the United States.
-Details of data-processing are listed in Appendix \ref{appxsec:precipitation}.
-To understand how statistical downscaling fits into the $\eta$-learning framework, consider $x$, the input, as the LR fields and $u$, the state information, as the HR fields.
-The observable function $g$ is selected as the spatial maximum of a precipitation field, $\max(\cdot)$, the natural candidate to study extremes \cite{coles2001introduction}, with the maximum taken over the full domain for each realization (i.e. snapshot) of $u$.
-We thus also write $\Dc_{\text{lo}} = \{x_i\}_{i=1}^{9044} \sim \mu$ and $\Dc_{\text{hi}} = \{u_i\}_{i=1}^{9044}$.
+We use the ERA5-Land dataset \cite{munoz2021era5} and download 25 years of hourly total precipitation (the variable \texttt{tp}) data from 1999 to 2023 on the main continent of the United States.
+Details of data processing are listed in the SI.
+To understand how statistical downscaling fits into the $\eta$-learning framework, consider $\bfx$, the input, as the LR fields and $\bfu$, the state information, as the HR fields.
+The observable $g$ is selected as the spatial maximum of a precipitation field, $\max(\cdot)$, a natural candidate for studying extremes \cite{coles2001introduction}, with the maximum taken over the full domain for each realization (i.e. snapshot) of $\bfu$.
+We thus also write $\Dc_{\text{lo}} = \{\bfx_i\}_{i=1}^{9044} \sim \mu$ and $\Dc_{\text{hi}} = \{\bfu_i\}_{i=1}^{9044}$.
 Consequently, the downscaling function can be naturally modeled as an $\ug$-map.